FlorentRu/Colab-MM-A-Real-Time-Market-Making-Simulator-in-Pure-Python/README.md

 # Colab MM A Real Time Market Making Simulator in Pure Python

-# Colab‑MM — Real‑Time Market‑Making Simulator in Pure Python

-*Stream → Store → Predict → Visualize* — this single Google Colab notebook streams synthetic quote data, stores it in a kdb⁺‑style table, predicts optimal bid/ask spreads with **LightGBM**, and renders live Matplotlib dashboards.
+*Stream → Store → Predict → Visualize* — this notebook streams synthetic quote data, stores it in a kdb⁺‑style table, predicts optimal bid/ask spreads with **LightGBM**, and renders live Matplotlib dashboards.
-Beyond a coding demo, the project mirrors real‑world pipelines used by modern market‑makers—letting you prototype latency‑sensitive, analytics‑rich systems **without any production risk**.
+Beyond a coding demo, the project mirrors real‑world pipelines used by modern market‑makers, letting you prototype latency‑sensitive, analytics‑rich systems **without any production risk**.

 ---